 Limit Orders

 With limit orders, the forex trader sends an instruction to their broker to buy or sell a pair at a certain price or higher.
 The broker executes the order whenever the market reaches the trader’s desired entry price or better.
-To put it simply, these orders work to your advantage because brokers execute them only when the prices become more beneficial to you.
+These orders work to your advantage because brokers execute them only when the prices become more beneficial to you.
 You can use them for both short and long positions.

 Stop Orders